aiidateam/aiida-core/docs/source/get_started/computers.rst

     should be executed if it is not otherwise specified.
 Use ``0`` to specify no default value.

-  At the end, the command will open your default editor on a file containing a summary of the configuration up to this point, and the possibility to add content that will be executed either *before* the actual execution of the job (under 'pre-execution script') or *after* the script submission (under the 'Post execution script' lines).
+  At the end, the command will open your default editor on a file containing a summary of the configuration up to this point, and the possibility to add ``bash`` commands that will be executed either *before* the actual execution of the job (under 'pre-execution script') or *after* the script submission (under 'Post execution script').
   These additional lines need may set up the environment on the computer, for example loading modules or exporting environment variables::```
   (for instance a module that should always be loaded).
 For example::